abdulmk787/abdulmk787.github.io/README.md

 ## Work Experience
 **Associate BI Developer @ DigiCert ( January 2023 - May 2023 )**
--	Migrated multiple dashboards from Microstrategy to Tableau and built ad-hoc dashboards as per stakeholder requirements
+-	Migrated 20+ complex dashboards from Microstrategy to Tableau, improving data visualization, accessibility, and stakeholder decision-making efficiency
--	Conducted account churn analysis using XGBoost in python to identify key variables and customer segments influencing customer churn
+-	Developed an XGBoost model in Python to predict customer churn with 85% accuracy, identifying key factors influencing customer retention
--	Designed an interactive Tableau dashboard to provide actionable insights for retention strategies

 **Research Intern @ Centre for Cloud Computing and Big Data ( _June 2021 - December 2021_ )**

 [Publication](https://ieeexplore.ieee.org/abstract/document/10057909)
--	Improved an open-source microservices simulator by changing loads from synthetic to more realistic loads using Dhrystone and STREAM benchmark to simulate higher workloads accurately in GoLang and C
+-	Optimized an open-source microservices simulator by implementing Dhrystone and STREAM benchmarks to replicate real-world loads, resulting in a 12% increase in workload accuracy
 -	Introduced paper titled 'Scaling up a Cloud Microservices Simulator' at 2022 4th International Conference on Circuits, Control, Communication, and Computing